Meet the Liberty Therapists

 LSCSW, LCSW, MSW, RPT-S™, CAS, CAAPT

-Specialties: child & adolescent issues, play therapy, EMDR certified, autism, depression, anxiety, PTSD, trauma
+Specialties: child & adolescent issues, play therapy, EMDR certified, autism, depression, anxiety, PTSD, trauma, eating disorders

 Population Focus: children (age 2 and up), adolescents, young adults, children & adolescents of first responders & military